Movement and Bulk

 Down Move

-Your down move is your character's movement speed while in the Down state.
+Your down move is your character's movement speed while in the down state.
 This includes all movement while crawling on your hands and knees, while prone on your belly, or while rolling.
-Your base move while down is equal to 1/6 of your base move.
-If you use both your actions to move, you will move at 1/3 of your base move.
+Your Base Move while down is equal to 1/6 of your standing Base Move.
+This means you can move 1/3 of our Base Move while crwaling using two actions, or 1/2 your Base Move while crawling if you use all three actions.

 Climb Move

-Base move while climbing a ladder, or any structure specifically designed to facilitate climbing is at 1/4 your base move.
-If you use both your actions to move, you will climb at 1/2 of your base move.
-Speed of movement while using the Climbing skill is based on the difficulty of the climb, starting at 1/10 base move for Normal Difficulty, 1/20 base move for Unfavorable, 1/30 for Somewhat Difficult and continuing up to 1/80 base move for an Impossible diffculty climb.
+Base Move while climbing a ladder, or any structure specifically designed to facilitate climbing is at 1/6 your Base Move.
+If you use two or three actions to move, that speed increases to 1/3 or 1/2 Base Move, respectively.
+Speed of movement while using the Climbing skill is based on the difficulty of the climb, starting at 1/10 Base Move for Normal Difficulty, 1/20 Base Move for Unfavorable, 1/30 for Somewhat Difficult and continuing up to 1/80 Base Move for an Impossible diffculty climb.
 Using the climbing skill to move uses all of your actions for the turn, so you cannot sprint or perform any other action if you move while using the climbing skill.

 Note also that this is the rate of movement per turn when you succeed your 21C using Climbing Skill - if you fail the roll you don't move at all.
 Critical failure leads to a slip and a regression, requiring another Climbing roll to avoid a fall, and potential falling damage.